CONSTELLATION ART PROJECT (CAP), presents a global, interconnected XR art installation. A work in development for 2023-2026.

 Kentridge.
 Curator: Raphie

 Etgar.
-Update: the Hiroshima painting apparently remained on show until February 2009.
+The Hiroshima painting exhibited through February 2009.